Next-generation Application Delivery Controllers

 The key take-away is that the benefits derived from a true enterprise-class ADC are more applicable than ever and the value derived in terms of time-to-market, stability, visibility and manageability can be immense.
 It is critical for networking teams to do their research and choose an ADC with current and future states in mind.
 Look for a solution that is flexible in capabilities, pricing and acquisition.
 Make sure it has good visibility and a vision that this visibility is something you can take action on.
 Lastly, choose a company that has a clear vision for innovation and little product overlap.
 Too many times, we have seen large companies make acquisitions and fail to integrate the solutions.

 Look for the one company that can offer it all:

 - A hardware appliance with unmatched scale in terms of throughput and virtual instances

-- A licensing model that covers the hybrid/multi-cloud environments, while enabling Agile elastic deployments
+- A licensing model that covers the hybrid cloud/multi-cloud environments, while enabling Agile elastic deployments

 - A single global management platform for all products and environments